 While Writing by Design has loads of experience in email marketing, we had never done it in support of a virtual event, nor on a 14-day game clock.
-But we were up for the challenge—one of the many that COVID-19 tossed our way in recent months.
+But we were up for the challenge—one of the many that COVID-19 tossed our way.

 Absolutely miraculous!
 Using a Constant Contact newsletter issued just about every other day in tandem with coordinated Facebook posts, we engaged nearly 500 attendees who contributed almost $500,000 when all was said and done.
 Comments poured in during the online event from 14 states representing alumni and school supporters across the U.S. who had seen the email marketing campaign and joined the free online event on May 2.